6 Best Fly Reels For Salmon In 2023

-Experienced anglers understand that the right gear makes a huge difference, especially regarding the best fly reels for salmon fishing.
+Experienced anglers and guides understand that the right gear makes a huge difference, especially regarding the fly reels they use for salmon fishing.

-The top salmon fly reels generally have a wide arbor design which helps hold more fly line and backing and helps to retrieve the line quicker, and they should have a smooth sealed drag system to help you fight the big salmon without breaking them off.
+The best fly reels for salmon fishing will have a wide arbor design which helps hold more fly line and backing and helps to retrieve the line quicker, and they should have a smooth sealed drag system to help fight the big salmon without breaking them off.

 As a salmon guide, I often allow my clients to use their personal reels if they prefer.
 Doing so has given me experience with a wide variety of salmon fly reels ranging in price from $79.00 to over $600.00.